-To retain and attract qualified personnel necessary for the success of the Company, the Company adopted the 2015 Omnibus Incentive Plan (the "Plan") covering up to 4,000,000 of the Company's common shares, pursuant to which officers, directors, key employees and consultants to the Company are eligible to receive incentive stock options, nonqualified stock options and restricted stock units.
+To retain and attract qualified personnel necessary for the success of the Company, the Company adopted the 2015 Omnibus Incentive Plan (the "Plan") covering up to 5,236,000 of the Company's common shares, pursuant to which officers, directors, key employees and consultants to the Company are eligible to receive incentive stock options, nonqualified stock options and restricted stock units.
 All the equity compensation plans prior to Company's 2015 Omnibus Incentive Plan have been closed.
 The Compensation Committee of the Board of Directors administers this Plan and determines the terms and conditions of stock options granted, including the exercise price.
 This Plan generally provides that all stock options will expire within ten years of the date of grant.
 Incentive stock options granted under this Plan must be granted at an exercise price that is not less than the fair market value per share at the date of the grant and the exercise price must not be less than 110% of the fair market value per share at the date of the grant for grants to persons owning more than 10% of the voting stock of the Company.
 This Plan also entitles non-employee directors to receive grants of non-qualified stock options as approved by the Board of Directors.

 The Company uses the Black-Scholes option pricing model to value the options on the grant date.
 The table below presents the weighted average expected life of the stock options in years.
-The expected life computation is based on the time to stock option expiration.
+The Company uses the simplified method for all restricted stock units and stock options to estimate the expected life of the option and assumes that stock options will be exercised evenly over the period from vesting until the awards expire.
 Volatility is determined using changes in historical stock prices.
-The interest rate for periods within the expected life of the award is based on the U.S. Treasury yield curve in effect on the grant date.
-Options vest from one to four years.
+The interest rate for periods within the expected life of the award is based on U.S. Treasury yield curve in effect on the grant date.
+Options, generally, vest from one year to four years.
+The compensation expense is recognized over the requisite service period on a straight-line basis, reduced by forfeitures as they occur.

-As discussed above, certain option awards no longer qualify as equity awards and instead are classified as liability awards.
-The fair values of these awards are determined at each reporting period utilizing a Black Scholes option pricing model, and the associated compensation expense for the reporting period is recorded.
-The Company recorded \$3,331 of additional compensation expense in the year ended December 31, 2021 as a result of this award reclassification.
+Certain option awards are classified as liability awards.
+The fair values of these awards are determined at each reporting period utilizing a Black Scholes option pricing model, and the associated compensation expense (credit) for the reporting period is recorded.
+The Company decreased by \$(324) and \$3,332, of stock-based compensation expense in the years ended December 31, 2022 and 2021, respectively.

-The fair value of the Company's stock options granted in 2021 that are being classified as equity awards were estimated using the Black-Scholes option pricing model with the following assumptions and weighted average fair values:
+The fair value of the Company's stock options granted in 2022 that are being classified as equity awards were estimated using the Black-Scholes option pricing model with the following assumptions and weighted average fair values: